miskape/Events/README.md

 # Front-end
 ![](Images/events_front.PNG)

-* API call to backend
+* Fetch data from back-end
 * Lists Name, Address and Info into a table
 * Pagination of size 10
 * Page size as input (0-50)